MQM360/Python/README.md

 # Intro_Python

-These projects are a collection from platforms I have used to learn the basics of Python.
+These projects are a collection from platforms and courses I have taken to learn Python.

-These platforms include the following:
+They include some of the following:

+1. Harvard University Courses (as a Grad Student)
-1. Codecademy
+2. Codecademy
-2. EDX.org
+3. EDX.org
-3. Codewithmosh.com
+4. Codewithmosh.com
-4. Books
+5. Books
-5. Own Curiosities
+6. Own Curiosities